Antibiotics in PANS

 When gut bacteria are reduced or rebalanced:

 Rodent experiments support this link.
 For example, Bercik et al. found that antibiotics altered gut flora and anxiety-like behavior, which could be reversed by restoring normal microbiota.
-Many studies illustrate a plausible mechanism: that antibiotics change gut ecology, which modulates immune and neuroimmune signaling, leading to temporary relief of inflammation-driven psychiatric symptoms.
+Many studies illustrate a plausible mechanism: antibiotics change gut ecology, modulating immune and neuroimmune signaling, leading to temporary relief of inflammation-driven psychiatric symptoms.

 3. Why the Benefit Sometimes Wears Off